 However, if you have bought a house by taking a home loan and stay in a rented accommodation after giving you house on rent, you will be entitled to all the tax benefits mentioned above.

 The government had announced the new perquisite rules in December 2009, which are effective retrospectively from April 1, 2009.
-The value of the perquisite determined in case of furnished accommodation is 10% per annum of the cost of furniture if owned by the employer.
+The value of the perquisite determined in case of furnished accommodation is 10% per annum of the cost of furniture if owned by the employer or actual hire charges ( paid or payable) if the furniture is hired by the employer.
 In case of hotel accommodation, the perquisite value is to be determined as 24% of the salary paid or payable or actual hotel charges paid by the employer, whichever is lower, for the period during which such accommodation is provided to the employee.

 So under the new rules, should one opt for rent-free accommodation or claim exemption on HRA?
 You should take a decision keeping in view your requirements, salary level, perquisite value and the tax impact.